HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: System: HeedVision

 \subsection{Implementation}

-HeedVision is built entirely on open web technologies to ensure broad compatibility and accessibility across consumer-level AR/VR headsets.
-The system's core architecture combines Three.js for 3D rendering with WebXR for immersive device support, creating a foundation that runs natively in modern web browsers without requiring specialized software installation.
-The implementation leverages three complementary frameworks: Spatialstrates/Dashspace~\cite{dashspace}, Webstrates~\cite{Klokmose2015webstrates}, and Varv~\cite{Borowski2022varv}.
-These frameworks provide the collaborative infrastructure and state synchronization necessary for multi-user experiences.
-Additionally, the underlying framework includes an interactive Moveable marker system that allows users to position and orient their visualizations within the physical study space through intuitive drag and rotation gestures.
+\textsc{HeedVision} is built on open web technologies using React Three Fiber~\cite{React3FB} with \texttt{@react-three/xr} for WebXR support, running natively in modern browsers without specialized installation.
+The collaborative infrastructure uses Spatialstrates~\cite{DBLP:conf/uist/BorowskiGBRKE25}, DashSpace~\cite{dashspace}, Webstrates~\cite{Klokmose2015webstrates}, and Varv~\cite{Borowski2022varv} for real-time cloud-based state synchronization, with an interactive Moveable marker system for positioning visualizations through drag and rotation.
+The additional implementations of the remaining three quadrants (Section~\ref{sec:quadrant-impl}) are also built with React Three Fiber but operate in VR-only mode and use the BroadcastChannel API for local peer-to-peer synchronization between browser tabs without persistent cloud storage, enabling lightweight simulation of pair collaboration on a single device.

-To maintain interactive frame-rates in an immersive setting with multiple users, we made several trade-offs and optimizations:

-\begin{itemize} \item Attention capture and decay are computed only for the directly intersected voxel, avoiding frame-blocking computations; \item The region of influence is restricted to a single voxel, rather than surrounding voxels, to prevent performance bottlenecks; \item Attention tracking operates at a lower frequency (10 Hz) than rendering (60 Hz) to reduce processing overhead; and \item Attention updates are batched and synchronized across devices at configurable intervals (200-500ms by default) to ensure consistency with minimal latency. \end{itemize}
+To maintain interactive frame rates, we made several trade-offs: attention capture and decay are computed only for the directly intersected voxel to avoid frame-blocking computations; the region of influence is restricted to a single voxel rather than surrounding neighbors; attention tracking operates at 10~Hz (below the 60~Hz rendering rate); and attention updates are batched and synchronized across devices at configurable intervals (200--500ms).
+The primary bottleneck lies in network synchronization, as each update must be broadcast and merged across all clients.
+Expanding beyond a single voxel to, say, a $3 \times 3 \times 3$ neighborhood would require $27\times$ more updates per frame, degrading responsiveness below 5~Hz on consumer hardware.
+Thus, a pragmatic tradeoff that sacrifices some spatial precision was necessary to maintain the responsiveness essential for fluid collaborative interaction.

+\paragraph{Additional Design Space Implementations} To demonstrate the breadth of our design space beyond \textsc{HeedVision}'s world-space embedded configuration, we provide implementations of the remaining three quadrants (Figure~\ref{fig:implementations}).
+These implementations reuse the same attention model, voxelization pipeline, and capture mechanism described above, differing only in how attention is presented and situated.
+Unlike \textsc{HeedVision}, which supports co-located AR with cloud-based synchronization, these implementations operate in VR-only mode and use the BroadcastChannel API to mimic pair collaboration locally; and have not undergone formal user evaluation.

+\paragraph{World-space separated.} A miniature replica of the visualization floats beside the main view and mirrors attention patterns in real time; users can reposition it via hand tracking or controller input to inspect collective attention from an independent vantage point.